segunak/SegunAkinyemi.com/docs/_posts/2024-05-05-ai-learning-resources.md

 > **Parand Tony Darugar:** [A Completely Non-Technical Explanation of AI and Deep Learning](https://www.parand.com/a-completely-non-technical-explanation-of-ai.html){:target="_blank"}
 >
 Compared to the other resources in this section, this is a lighter read.
-It's meant to get you familiar with the concepts behind AI and deep learning without the fancy terminology of academic writing.
+It's meant to get you familiar with the concepts behind AI and Deep Learning without the fancy terminology of academic writing.
 I find it refreshingly humorous while still being informative.
-It's a good starting place before wading into _deeper_ waters with _deep_ learning.
+It's a good starting place before wading into _deeper_ waters with _Deep_ Learning.
 [Parand Tony Dugar](https://www.linkedin.com/in/parand/){:target="_blank"} has an extensive history as a tech VP and entrepreneur.
 His blog features other similarly written articles that make AI concepts approachable in a non-stuffy way.
 It's worth [checking out](https://www.parand.com/){:target="_blank"}!
 >
 > **Free or Paid:** Free.
 {: .notice--primary}

 > **DeepLearning.AI:** [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning){:target="_blank"}
 >
-This series of courses by [DeepLearning.AI](https://www.deeplearning.ai/){:target="_blank"} offers a structured approach to understanding the core concepts and techniques of deep learning.
+This series of courses by [DeepLearning.AI](https://www.deeplearning.ai/){:target="_blank"} offers a structured approach to understanding the core concepts and techniques of Deep Learning.
 It gets into advanced concepts that aspiring AI Engineers will find valuable, all while maintaining a focus on real-world usage.
 >
 > **Free or Paid:** Free to audit, paid to access graded materials and get a certificate of completion.
 {: .notice--primary}

 > **Fast AI:** [Practical Deep Learning](https://course.fast.ai/){:target="_blank"}
 >
-If you already have coding experience and want to skip straight to practical applications of deep learning, this free course created by [fast.ai](https://www.fast.ai/about.html){:target="_blank"} is a good fit.
+If you already have coding experience and want to skip straight to practical applications of Deep Learning, this free course created by [fast.ai](https://www.fast.ai/about.html){:target="_blank"} is a good fit.
 It's less "reasoning from first principles" and more "here's what to know so that you can use this right now".
 >
 > **Free or Paid:** Free.
 {: .notice--primary}

 ## Conclusion

 There's a lot of content out there related to AI.
-With this post, I'm trying to pare it down to what's distinctly worth spending time—mankind's most precious resource—on.
+With this post, I'm trying to pare things down to what's uniquely worth spending time on.
+Time is precious, and now more than ever, curated content that gets to the heart of what you're looking for is needed to make the most of it.
 There are resources on this page that I haven't even finished combing through.
-I relied heavily on suggestions from prominent AI experts—and tech-savvy users on [Hacker News](https://news.ycombinator.com/){:target="_blank"}, [Reddit](https://www.reddit.com/r/artificial/){:target="_blank"}, and [Stack Exchange](https://stackexchange.com/sites){:target="_blank"}—while compiling this list.
+I relied heavily on suggestions from prominent AI experts and tech-savvy users on [Hacker News](https://news.ycombinator.com/){:target="_blank"}, [Reddit](https://www.reddit.com/r/artificial/){:target="_blank"}, and [Stack Exchange](https://stackexchange.com/sites){:target="_blank"} while compiling this list.
 I'm keeping it updated as I find new resources, or conclude that existing resources aren't worth keeping listed.
 Feel free to share your thoughts with me using my [contact page](/contact) or the comment section at the bottom.
 I hope you got some value out of this article!